MarioLuigie/RAM_store/README.md

 ## Introduction

-**HealthCare** is a modern medical application that gives clinic patients full control over their health.
-With this app, users have access to their account, where they can quickly and conveniently schedule, edit, and cancel appointments with their doctors.
-The app also offers a clear dashboard where patients can monitor their health status, check test results, and sign up for additional consultations or diagnostic tests.
-HealthCare is the perfect solution for those who value easy access to essential medical information and want to actively manage their health.
+**RAM_store** E-commerce Platform
+Developed a full-featured e-commerce application with user authentication, shopping cart, checkout flow, and an admin dashboard.
+Integrated PayPal and Stripe payments, implemented unit tests with Jest, and wrote test cases in Jira to ensure reliability of key features.
+Technologies: Next.js, React, TypeScript, PostgreSQL (Prisma), NextAuth, Tailwind CSS, Shadcn/UI.

-You can try it out here: **[https://healthcare-clinic.vercel.app/](https://healthcare-clinic.vercel.app/)**
+You can try it out here: **[https://ram-store.vercel.app/](https://ram-store.vercel.app/)**

 ## Technologies

 This project is built using modern full-stack web development technologies to ensure high performance, maintainability, and scalability.
 Below is a list of the key technologies and libraries used:

-- **[Next.js](https://nextjs.org/)**: A powerful React-based framework for building server-rendered and statically generated web applications.
+- **[Next.js 15](https://nextjs.org/)**: A powerful React-based framework for building server-rendered and statically generated web applications.
 Version `14.2.7` is used for optimized performance and features like dynamic routing, SSR (Server-Side Rendering), and API routes.

-- **[React](https://reactjs.org/)**: A JavaScript library for building user interfaces, focusing on component-based architecture and efficient updates.
+- **[React 19](https://reactjs.org/)**: A JavaScript library for building user interfaces, focusing on component-based architecture and efficient updates.
 This project uses React version `18` for features such as Concurrent Mode and Suspense.

 - **[TypeScript](https://www.typescriptlang.org/)**: A statically typed superset of JavaScript that enhances code quality and maintainability by catching errors at compile time.
 The project uses TypeScript for improved developer experience and scalability.